GaurangTandon/pachydex/README.md

 # Pachydex 🐘

 **Your AI-Powered Memory Vault** - Like an elephant, Pachydex never forgets what you've read.

-## Requirements
+If you read lots of articles or watch lots of videos on the internet, and want to semantically search from any past article or video, this Chrome extension is for you.

+**Primary features**

-1. Automatically index relevant content on the web with zero user interaction
+1. Automatic indexing of RELEVANT content from ALL articles or videos on the web (without any user interaction)
-2. All processing must be 100% on-device.
+2. 100% on-device processing ensures complete privacy.
+3. Smart AI based classification and content handling ignores irrelevant text from the web, such as invisible elements, captcha blockers, cookie popups, redirects, etc.
-3. Search should be robust even with 10K+ count of entries in the database.
+4. Smart AI embeddings based search is robust even with 10K+ count of entries (when you read ten articles per day for several years).

 ## Overall extension flow